ilyaFD/Gift-box/README.md

 - axios - HTTP client
 - mobx-react-form - form state
 - react-router-dom - routing
+- tailwindcss - UI library for quick styling
 # Requests
-To search for Harry Potter figurines, I used an endpoint with a search parameter "https://rebrickable.com/api/v3/lego/minifigs/?search=Harry%20Potter"
+To search for Harry Potter figurines, I used an endpoint with a search parameter:
+"https://rebrickable.com/api/v3/lego/minifigs/?search=Harry%20Potter"

 Since by design it is required to display the parts of the figurine in the modal window, but the parts of the figurine are not contained in the response, they must be requested separately for each figurine using the following endopoint: